gourab-rout/https-basic-auth/readme.md

 # HTTPS Service with Basic Authorization

-To build a https service in mule
+To build a https service in mule we need the following steps.

 ## Requirement
    1. Generating a self signed certificate